ileathan/bundle-html-scripts/README.md

 # Dependencies

 0.)
-NodeJS see http://nvm.sh to install
+NodeJS see http://nvm.sh to install the latest and greatest.

 1.) request